ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 Access results
 **************

-In addition to being the entry point for browsing the contents of a result file, the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object provides access to the results themselves.
+After a result file is loaded, you can access the results themselves.
 You can query results using dedicated methods.

-Here is how you get the ``displacement`` result:
+This code shows how to instantiate the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object and then get the ``displacement`` result for a loaded simulation:

 .. code:: python